ScriptBasic/WinPBX/docs/Complex Numbers Procedures.md

 Returns the complex arcsecant of a real number.

 ```
-FUNCTION CArcSecReal (BYVAL value AS DOUBLE) AS CComplex
+FUNCTION CArcSecReal (BYVAL value AS DOUBLE) AS _complex
-FUNCTION CASecReal (BYVAL value AS DOUBLE) AS CComplex
+FUNCTION CASecReal (BYVAL value AS DOUBLE) AS _complex
 ```

 | Parameter  | Description |